We gratefully acknowledge our sponsors for their generous support.

 Sida, the Swedish International Development Cooperation Agency, is a government agency under the Ministry for Foreign Affairs.
 Sida’s goal is to contribute to making it possible for poor people to improve their living conditions.

 The Swiss Agency for Development and Cooperation (SDC) is Switzerland’s international cooperation agency within the Federal Department of Foreign Affairs (FDFA).
 In operating with other federal offices concerned, SDC is responsible for the overall coordination of development activities and cooperation with Eastern Europe, as well as for the humanitarian aid delivered by the Swiss Confederation.

 The goal of development cooperation is that of reducing poverty.
 It is meant to foster economic self-reliance and state autonomy, to contribute to the improvement of production conditions, to help in finding solutions to environmental problems, and to provide better access to education and basic healthcare services.

 The Medical Research Council supports the best scientific research to improve human health.
 Its work ranges from molecular level science to public health medicine and has led to pioneering discoveries in our understanding of the human body and the diseases which affect us all.

-Pharmalys is also dedicated to contributing to capacity building in Africa by providing topic led workshops, on-site training for research professionals and regulators, and dedicated services to young researchers, thereby promoting quality research in the region.
+Pharmalys is also dedicated to contributing to capacity building in Africa by providing topic led workshops and on-site training for research professionals and regulators, thereby promoting quality research in the region.